 Never ride with a helmet in the helmet holder.
-It could interfere with rear wheel movement, causing loss of control and possibly an accident.
+The helmet may hit objects, causing loss of control and possibly an accident.

 Side cover

 - 1. Remove the screw. - Pull the front portion of the side cover outward to remove the projection from the grommet.